Jerzy Kosiński: Plagiarism allegations

-In June 1982, a Village Voice report by Geoffrey Stokes and Eliot Fremont-Smith accused Kosiński of plagiarism, claiming that much of his work was derivative of prewar books unfamiliar to English-speaking readers, and that Being There was a plagiarism of Kariera Nikodema Dyzmy — The Career of Nicodemus Dyzma — a 1932 Polish bestseller by Tadeusz Dołęga-Mostowicz.
-They also alleged Kosiński wrote The Painted Bird in Polish, and had it secretly translated into English.
-The report claimed that Kosiński's books had been ghost-written by "assistant editors", finding stylistic differences among Kosiński's novels.
+In June 1982, a Village Voice report by Geoffrey Stokes and Eliot Fremont-Smith alleged Kosiński wrote The Painted Bird in Polish, and had it secretly translated into English.
+The report said that Kosiński's books had been ghost-written by "assistant editors", finding stylistic differences among Kosiński's novels.
 Kosiński, according to them, had depended upon his freelance editors for "the sort of composition that we usually call writing."
-American biographer James Sloan notes that New York poet, publisher and translator George Reavey claimed to have written The Painted Bird for Kosiński.
+American biographer James Sloan notes that New York poet, publisher and translator George Reavey said he had written The Painted Bird for Kosiński.

 The article found a more realistic picture of Kosiński's life during the Holocaust – a view which was supported by biographers Joanna Siedlecka and Sloan.
 The article asserted that The Painted Bird, assumed to be semi-autobiographical, was largely a work of fiction.
 The information showed that rather than wandering the Polish countryside, as his fictional character did, Kosiński spent the war years in hiding with Polish Catholics.

-Terence Blacker, a profitable English publisher (who helped publish Kosiński's books) and author of children's books and mysteries for adults, wrote an article published in The Independent in 2002:
+Terence Blacker, an English publisher (who helped publish Kosiński's books) and author of children's books and mysteries for adults, wrote an article published in The Independent in 2002:

 The significant point about Jerzy Kosiński was that...his books...had a vision and a voice consistent with one another and with the man himself.
 The problem was perhaps that he was a successful, worldly author who played polo, moved in fashionable circles and even appeared as an actor in Warren Beatty's Reds.
 He seemed to have had an adventurous and rather kinky sexuality which, to many, made him all the more suspect.
 All in all, he was a perfect candidate for the snarling pack of literary hangers-on to turn on.
 There is something about a storyteller becoming rich and having a reasonably full private life that has a powerful potential to irritate so that, when things go wrong, it causes a very special kind of joy.